Retaking the GMAT

 “Thanks for these ‘real’ words last year.
 You’ll be surprised to know how many people told me to not to attempt GRE again.
 I just wanted to update you that I gave the GRE again and hit my goal.
 I would really like you to know that you made a positive difference in a my life.
 Thanks for the encouragement and the honesty.”

-Caryn is a former Kellogg MBA Admissions Officer on our team.
-She has been with the SBC team for over a decade.
+Caryn is a former Kellogg MBA Admissions Officer who has been with the SBC consulting team for over a decade.
 She shared:

 Can I retake the GMAT multiple times?

 It is ok to take a GMAT (or GRE or EA or whatever test) multiple times, to a point.
-Lisa, a former MBA Admissions Officer on our SBC team shares,
+Lisa, a former MBA Admissions Officer on our SBC team, says,

 “It shows perseverance, self-awareness, and judgment; schools generally don’t hold it against you that you take a test multiple times and use the score report you indicate in your application.”

 At the same time, some MBA programs don’t look favorably upon retaking the GMAT too many times.
-From our experience across the AdCom on the SBC team, we see that retaking over 4 times –with minimal improvement across scores– could be seen as the candidate having a lack of self-awareness.
-Right or wrong, it can be seen as a red flag depending on the candidate and target schools, as well as test taking history.
+From our experience across the AdCom on the SBC team, we see that retaking more than four times—with minimal improvement across scores—could seem like the candidate lacks self-awareness.
+Right or wrong, it can be a red flag depending on the candidate and target schools and test-taking history.
 A former Booth Admissions Officer on our SBC team shared,

 “A candidate applying to Booth was flagged in the application system if they took the GMAT more than 3 times.
 This signals to the Booth AdCom to take a deeper dive into understanding why they took it so often.
 We looked for an optional essay to explain the high number of attempts with minimal improvement.
 If there is improvement with each score, it is less of an issue but it is flagged nonetheless.”